 This part of the model is a two-dimensional matrix of possible gender-variant identities.
-If no gender-variant identity develops then an identity consistent with biological sex is the outcome.
-If a gender-variant identity develops and defence mechanisms are used to repress it then the outcomes are cross-dressers or non-classical transsexuals depending on the level of gender-variant identity.
-If defence mechanisms are not used then the outcomes are classical transsexuals or drag artists, again depending on the level of gender-variant identity.
+If no gender-variant identity develops, then an identity consistent with biological sex is the outcome.
+If a gender-variant identity develops and defense mechanisms are used to repress it, then the outcomes can be cross-dressers or nonclassical transsexuals depending on the level of gender-variant identity.
+If defense mechanisms are not used, then the outcomes can be classical transsexuals or drag artists, again depending on the level of gender-variant identity.

-We would like to emphasise that even though we have only given four gender-variance "points" on the matrix, we are aware that not every gender-variant person fits neatly into these categories.
+Even though we have only given four gender-variance "points" on the matrix, we are aware that not every gender-variant person fits neatly into these categories.
 The model allows for variation between these points.
-An example of an intermediate point between cross-dressers and non-classical transsexuals is described by Buhrich and McConaghy (1979) as a "marginal transvestite" group.
+An example of an intermediate point between cross-dressers and nonclassical transsexuals is described by Buhrich and McConaghy (1979) as a "marginal transvestite" group.